 The Life and Times of Isaiah T. Montgomery

 Joseph Davis, a small, thoughtful man steeped in the utopian philosophy of the British social reformer Robert Owen, preferred persuasion to compulsion.
 Believing that he could maximize profit through “rational” and humane labor practices, he created on the plantation what he thought to be a “community of cooperation” based on a limited but still extraordinary degree of self-government and enlightened paternalism.
-His 350 black “servants” — he never called them “slaves” — were permitted to operate a slave court that, for the most part, managed plantation discipline.
-His field hands enjoyed relatively good working conditions, comfortable quarters, adequate food and clothing, and a level of medical and dental care unknown to poor whites.
+These 350 Black “servants” — he never called them “slaves” even though they were enslaved — were permitted to operate an independent court that, for the most part, managed plantation discipline.
+His enslaved field hands enjoyed relatively good working conditions, comfortable quarters, adequate food and clothing, and a level of medical and dental care unknown to poor White people.

 Isaiah’s parents, Benjamin Thornton and Mary Lewis Montgomery, made the most of such opportunities as Davis’s flawed utopia permitted.
-Ben managed to buy his wife’s time as a plantation worker from Davis, which allowed Mary to remain at home, work occasionally as a paid seamstress for whites, and rear their five children.
-They were both of pure African lineage, as jet black, Davis observed, “as the ten of spades.”
+Ben managed to buy his wife’s time as a plantation worker from Davis, which allowed Mary to remain at home, work occasionally as a paid seamstress for White people, and rear their five children.
 Both were literate, and Ben, at least, was given access to the master’s extensive library.
-Mary’s life has largely escaped the attention of historians, but Ben is known to have been a brilliant and enterprising slave who earned his master’s confidence and achieved a level of independence and responsibility that have few parallels in the annals of plantation slavery.
+Mary’s life has largely escaped the attention of historians, but Ben is known to have been a brilliant and enterprising man who earned his master’s confidence and achieved a level of independence and responsibility that have few parallels in the annals of plantation slavery.